 - Minimum Cost: <$500

-Oregon State University: School of Arts & Communication (SAC) Academy offers an online version of our JumpstART! precollege program.
-JumpstART! provides students ages 14-18 with a week of accelerated instruction with instructors who are current artists, exhibiting their work worldwide.
+JumpstART provides participants ages 14-18 with a week of accelerated instruction from teachers who are also professional artists, exhibiting their work worldwide.

 Students will select one core class and one focus class.